How Do Tax Treaty Tie-Breaker Rules Work?

 Documentation that supports a tie-breaker position

-- Lease or ownership records for permanent home(s)
+- Lease or ownership records for permanent homes

-- Utility bills and local registrations showing actual use of the home
+- Utility bills and local registrations showing actual use

 - Bank statements showing where financial activity is concentrated